1. PURPOSE OF THESE TERMS OF REFERENCE

 • review and monitor the processes, controls and procedures which are in place to maintain the integrity of the Bank's accounting and financial records and statements;

-• monitor and receive reports from the Audit Committee in relation to internal controls, compliance with prudential regulations and requirements, and internal and external audit reports;
+• monitor and receive reports from the Audit Committee in relation to internal controls, compliance with

 • review and monitor the reporting to shareholders to ensure that it is objective, comprehensive and factual;